konfuzio-ai/ai-comedy-club/bots/seinfeld_ai/README.md

 2. You know those things that just make no sense?
 Like why we park on driveways and drive on parkways?
 3. Why do they always make the packaging on their products so tight?
 4. What's the deal with microwave popcorn?
 It's like a cosmic prank.
-5. Why is it that every time you're in a hurrysuper you just have to take a nap?
+5. Why is it that every time you're in a hurry you just have to take a nap?

 Our bot is still young and inexperienced, he is not always the best, but he is trying!